jhwee/fo-wiki-temp/PlayerClasses.md

 | Gas | Secondary | 1 | Causes affected enemies to hallucinate for a short period of time. |

 ## Engineer
 The Engineer and their sentry gun is key to your team's success on defense.
 Upgrading the sentry gun to level 3 will allow it to fire rockets at enemies.
 You can only have one built at a time, so positioning is important.
-You can also build a dispenser which can be used by teammates to refil on ammo and armor.
-Tne dispenser also can be detonated (special) to cause fatal damage to those around it.
+You can also build a dispenser which can be used by teammates to replenish ammo and armor.
+The dispenser also can be detonated (special) to cause fatal damage to those around it.

 ### Class Specialties
 **special**: Detonates the dispenser.
 Rockets and cells will give the most blast damage from a detonated dispenser.